banks/banksco.de/content/p/2016-01-11-state-of-realtime-web-2016.md

 ### WebSocket Polyfill Cons

-- Usually require sticky sessions for fall-backs to work.
+- Usually require sticky sessions for fallbacks to work.
 - Usually less efficient and/or far more complex than needed for simple notification-only applications when falling back due to emulating bi-directional API.
 - Can run into issue like exhausting connections to one domain in older browsers and deadlocking if you make other `XMLHttpRequest`s to same domain.
 - Usually don't give you good control of reconnect timeouts and jitter which can limit your ability to prevent thundering herds or reconnections during incidents.

 ## Server Sent Events/EventSource

-The [EventSource API](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) has been around a while now and enjoys decent browser support - on a par with WebSockets.
+The [EventSource API](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) has been around a while now and enjoys decent browser support - on par with WebSockets.
 It interacts with a server-protocol names [Server Sent Events](https://html.spec.whatwg.org/multipage/comms.html#server-sent-events).
 I'll just refer to both as "EventSource" from now on.

 At first glance it looks ideal for the website notification use-case I see being so prevalent.
 It's not a bidrectional stream; it uses only HTTP/1.1 under hood so works with most proxies and load balancers; long-lived connection can send multiple events with low latency; has a mechanism for assigning message ids and sending cursor on reconnect; browser implementations transparently perform reconnects for you.